RLOpenCatalyst/rg-doc/source/GettingStarted.rst

      - <Enter an AWS Account Number> [It should be a 12-digit number]
    * - Network Configuration
      -
-   * - Use deafult VPC
+   * - Use default VPC
      - <If you enable this option, Research Gateway will check if a default VPC exists and will create one if it does not exist.
 If you disable this option, provisioning resources from Standard Catalog may fail.>
    * - Use SSL with ALB
      - <If you enable this option, Research Gateway can set up secure connections to your resources by putting them behind an Application Load Balancer with SSL connections using certificates managed by AWS Certificate Manager.
 Check this box if you would like to create an ALB for this project.
 An ALB will incur costs irrespective of traffic passing through it.>